leandrosardi/blackops/README.md

 - The rows with `unknown` in the **status** column are Contabo instances that are not defined in your configuration file.

 The `unknown` situation happens when you have a software that creates instances on Contabo dynamically, using [Contabo Client's `create` feature](https://github.com/leandrosardi/contabo-client?tab=readme-ov-file#creating-an-instance).

-E.g.: You developed a scalable SAAS that create a dedicated instance on Contabo for each user signed up.
+E.g.: You developed a scalable SAAS that creates a dedicated instance on Contabo for each user signed up.

-To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add them to BlackOps dynamically too.
-The next section is about this ([Adding Nodes Dynamically](#11-adding-nodes-dynamically)).
+To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add them to BlackOps dynamically too, by editing your `BlackOpsFile`

 ## 11. Processes Watching

 When you define a node, you can specify what are the processes that will be running there.

-**config.rb**
+**BlackOpsFile**

 ```ruby
 BlackOps.add_node({